 Guys, for someone who has sworn completely off clutter and unnecessary gadgets in the house, I’m seriously contemplating buying my own dehydrator after this experience.

-I spent $10 on 1.8 pounds of top round, used a cup of buffalo sauce I had on hand and easily made 5-6 bags worth of Trader Joe’s sized beef jerky.
+I spent $10 on 1.8 pounds of top round beef (you can also use shaved beef for a quicker recipe), used a cup of buffalo sauce I had on hand and easily made 5-6 bags worth of Trader Joe’s sized beef jerky.

 The flavor combinations are endless (and I have oh so many running through my head for next time starting with lime + jalapeno because how good does THAT sound?!) but for this first go-around I decided to do all the flavor of your favorite buffalo wing (or air fryer buffalo chicken tender) in beef jerky form.
 It came out as amazing as you’d imagine.

 Go forth and get your jerky on.